Pomax/react-formbuilder/README.md

   prompt: string (optional) for the "pick a file from your computer" image button
   reprompt: string (optional) for the "pick a different file from your computer" image button, after initial image selection
-  helpText: string (optional) help text to show before the initial image selection }
+  helpText: string (optional) help text to show before the initial image selection

+  charLimit: number (optional), used by for text/textarea components
+  wordLimit: number (optional), used by for text/textarea components }
 ```